hrishikesh1990/freelancer_report/docs/6-top-7-freelance-websites-to-hire-developers.md

 ### Longer and affordable projects
 If you have a long-term project but want to keep costs low, then pure-marketplace freelance websites like Upwork and Guru are the right fit.
 You get volume in applications as well as a wide pool of freelancers ranging from less experienced to highly experienced developers.

-Quality will still be an issue, and you would need to put in the hard work of vetting developers based on various factors – relying only on their ratings will not give you the complete picture.
+Quality will still be an issue, and you would need to put in the hard work of vetting developers based on various factors.
+Relying only on their ratings will not give you the complete picture.
 Digging deeper into their portfolios and past work experience is required to select the freelancers who can deliver reasonable quality at the price you have in mind.

-You could also consider affordable freelance developer websites such as Flexiple who can provide vetted developers from $30-80/ hour.
-Such platforms do the hard work for you in evaluating developers, and hence would be well-placed to recommend the best fit for your needs.
+You could also consider affordable freelance developer websites such as [Flexiple](https://flexiple.com) that can provide vetted developers from $30-80/ hour.
+Such platforms do the hard work for you in evaluating developers and do a good job of recommending the best ones for your needs.
 Additionally, their 1-week trial period allows you to start the engagement without any risk.

 ### Quality is everything